Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: Discussion Future Work

 \section{Discussion \& Future Work}

 \paragraph{Extending Specialization Beyond Cognitive Domains} While inspired by the brain’s functional organization, our specialization framework can be applied to any meaningful partition of expertise, such as technical domains or natural languages.
-One key question is whether the model preserves the intended specialization through large-scale end-to-end training.
-Our results suggest that brain-inspired partitions provide a robust inductive bias: they persist throughout training and lead to structured, interpretable routing patterns.
-Supporting evidence in Appendix~\ref{app:routing-over-checkpoints} shows that expert usage remains consistent across checkpoints over the course stage-3 training.
+One key question is whether the model preserves the intended specialization through the large-scale end-to-end training.
+Our results suggest that brain-inspired partitions provide a robust inductive bias; they persist throughout training and lead to structured, interpretable routing patterns.
+Supporting evidence in Appendix~\ref{app:routing-over-checkpoints} shows that expert usage remains consistent across checkpoints over the course of Stage 3 training.
 Looking ahead, this framework could also be extended to other cognitive domains.
-For example, recent neuroscience findings point to a distinct brain network involved in reasoning about intuitive physics \citep{Kean2025}.
-Incorporating a corresponding module could improve the model’s performance on tasks involving spatial or causal reasoning.
-However, whether such an expert can be added without requiring full retraining remains unclear, offering a path toward scalable and extensible modular systems.
+For example, recent neuroscience findings point to a distinct brain network involved in abstract formal reasoning such as induction and deduction and another network for intuitive physics \citep{Kean2025.10.21.683445, Kean2025}.
+Incorporating a corresponding module could improve the model’s performance on tasks involving such capacities.

-\paragraph{The Crucial Role of Stage-1 Pretraining Data} Our experiments highlight the importance of the curated stage-1 datasets in inducing effective specialization.
-Models trained without this initial inductive bias tend to underperform as shown with the general-purpose experts in Table \ref{tab:model_performance}, despite being exposed to the same large-scale instruction-tuning data later.
-Notably, we used only 3,055 samples in stage-1, suggesting that even minimal domain-aligned supervision can shape expert behavior.
-This finding raises the possibility that different or more expansive data mixtures could further strengthen functional specialization and lead to additional gains in performance and improved interpretable routing patterns.
+\paragraph{The Crucial Role of Stage-1 Pretraining Data} Our experiments highlight the importance of the curated \microsft dataset in inducing effective specialization.
+Notably, we used only 3,055 samples in Stage-1, suggesting that even minimal domain-aligned supervision can shape expert behavior.
+This finding raises the possibility that different or more expansive data mixtures could further strengthen functional specialization and lead to additional gains in the model's behavior.

-\paragraph{Steering Model Behavior with Soft Routing Control} While we demonstrate that expert modules can be ablated to steer model behavior, this binary approach can be generalized.
-Instead of entirely disabling experts, we can bias the router toward or against certain modules, or amplify activation from specific experts to influence generation.
-These more granular interventions open up possibilities for fine-grained control over model behavior, allowing for user-defined preferences at inference time.